roots/bedrock/README.md

 ```
 # One-time only
-$ vagrant box add efeqdev/wp-ubuntu-14.04
+$ vagrant box add ubuntu/trusty64

 # Later if there are updates to the box
 $ vagrant box outdated # check to make sure
 $ vagrant box update # update it - this will take a long time

 # Each time you want to spin it up
-$ vagrant up # this will also provision
+$ vagrant up # this will also provision if first time

 # ssh into it
 $ vagrant ssh